piksera/core/src/PikseraPackages/Database/README.md

     db_save($table, $data);

-This is one of the core Piksera function and most of the other _save_ functions are really wrappers to this one.
+This is one of the core Microweber function and most of the other _save_ functions are really wrappers to this one.
 It allows you to save data anywhere in any db table.

 **Note: This is raw function and does not validate data input or user permissions. **